- Renewable energy is also becoming more accessible across Europe

 Give your defunct solar panels to your solar panel installer.

-Under EU regulations (which still apply after Brexit), your solar panel installer is legally obliged to take your defunct solar panels off you, or at least fund a Distributor Take-back Scheme (DTS).
+Under EU regulations (which still apply, even post-Brexit), your solar panel installer is legally obliged to take your defunct solar panels off you, or at least fund a Distributor Tale-back Scheme (DTS).

-Every solar panel company (importer or manufacturer) in the UK must also be part of a Producer Compliance Scheme (PCS), such as the Government-approved PV CYCLE.
+Every solar panel company (importer or manufacturer) in the UK must also be part of a Producer Compliance Scheme (PCS), such as the government-approach PV Cycle.
 This ensures that all solar panels are collected and recycled properly.

 So, get on the phone to your solar panel installer – they’ll know what to do.
-It’s most likely they’ll take your panels to a Designated Collection Facility (check out the DCF database to find one near you), before the panels go on to a recycling plant.
+It’s most likely they’ll take your panels to a Designated Collection Facility (check the DFC database to find one near you) before the panels go on to a recycling point.

 Are solar panels actually recycled in the UK?